Roof raking can damage your shingles and if you’re a roof raker, it’s time to climb the ladder to inspect what damage has been done.

 - Asphalt: This keeps water and moisture from coming into the house.

-- Granules: These not only add color to your roof, but they protect the asphalt against harmful UV rays.
+- Granules: These add color to your roof and protect the asphalt against harmful UV rays.

 Effectively, scraping your granules off of your roof makes it subject to even more damage.
 As the asphalt dries, it begins to crack.
 Once that happens, water infiltration is sure to follow.